-- fuels containing more than 85% ethanol or E-100 fuel - fuels containing methanol - fuels containing metallic based additives, including manganese-based compounds - fuels containing the octane booster additive, methylcyclopentadienyl manganese tricarbonyl (MMT) - leaded-fuel (The use of leaded fuel is prohibited by law)
+- Fuels containing the octane booster additive, methylcyclopentadienyl manganese tricarbonyl (MMT). - Leaded-fuel (The use of leaded fuel is prohibited by law).

 Note: Use of any fuel other than recommended fuel can cause powertrain damage, impair the emission control system or cause loss of vehicle performance.
-Any damage to a vehicle that is caused by the use of fuel not recommended will not be covered under warranty.
+Any damage to the vehicle that is caused by the use of fuel not recommended will not be covered under warranty.

-Octane recommendations
+Octane Recommendations